Mkaucha/mkaucha.github.io/my_collections/_javascript/whats-the-scope.md

 ##### **Required: Two Phases**

 Important observation we can make about processing of JS programs is that it occur in (at least) two phases: parsing/compilation first, then execution.
-While JS specification doesnot require "compilation" explicitly, it requires behavior that is essentially only practical with a compile-then-execution approach.
+While JS specification doesnot require "compilation" explicitly, it requires behavior that is essentially only practical with a **compile-then-execution approach**.

 There are three program characterstics you can observe to prove this: **syntax errors, early errors, and hoisting.**